How Salt Lamps Can Improve Fermentation

 Water kefir fermentation is very sensitive to changing temperatures and this is the most common reason why fermentation fails.
 No matter what season it is, it’s important to maintain a consistent temperature in order to get the best results.
 A temperature range of 22 °C- 25°C (70° -75°F) is ideal.

 If you’re into the healing properties of stones and minerals, you’ll know that salt lamps add calming and healing energy into your room, and maybe, into your water kefir, too.

 Here’s our technique:

-? check your ferment about every 8 hours to see how it’s doing.
-It usually ferments faster and may be ready in 12 or 18 hours instead of 24.
-When it’s fermenting, you’ll see bubbles rising through the grains and liquid (you can give the jar a gentle shake if it’s not apparent).
+- Check your ferment about every 8 hours to see how it’s doing.
+It may ferment faster and may be ready in 12 -18 hours instead of 24.

 Use this technique with your second ferment also.
 The swivel-top bottles can be placed next to the salt lamp in just the same way as above.

 Be extra careful when you open the swivel top because the fizz build up may be intense.
 Place the bottle in your sink, put a cloth over the lid, then gently open it.
 If you don’t do this, you may get an unexpected spray of water kefir all over you and your kitchen.

 Himalayan pink and white salt, selenite, quartz and amethyst crystal lamps all work.
 They’re readily available in health food stores, rock, home decor and on-line shops.